-In addition, Mobile Veterinary Service (MVS) teams address the care and rehabilitation of temporarily disadvantaged wild animals across the country.
-In all, our rescue and rehabilitation teams have directly saved over 50,000 individual wild lives.
-WTI has also pioneered a pan-India network of wildlife rehabilitators known as the Emergency Relief Network (ERN), through which we have assisted tens of thousands of animals over the years during times of natural disaster.
+Rescue and rehabilitation is just one aspect of our work.
+We have also established Mobile Veterinary Service teams that stabilise and release temporarily disadvantaged wild animals across the country.
+In all, our rescue and rehabilitation teams have directly saved over 10,000 individual wild lives.

+We have also pioneered a pan-India network of wildlife rehabilitators known as the Emergency Relief Network (ERN), through which we have assisted tens of thousands of animals over the years.